mwithheld/moodle-block_integrityadvocate/README_DEVELOPER.txt

 # Some options for admin/cli/run.php:
 # ... --format=pretty --format-settings '{"formats": "html,image", "dir_permissions": "0777"}'

-Tests that interact with the Integrity Advocate API or use the IA UI require an API key and AppId in config.php like below.
+# Tests that interact with the Integrity Advocate API or use the IA UI...
+# require an API key and AppId in config.php like below.
 Contact IntegrityAdvocate for more information.
 $CFG->block_integrityadvocate_appid = '0235403f-934b-4785-a54f-546a8465ea8c';
 $CFG->block_integrityadvocate_apikey = 'Oe6fs54bgMGTQ...O4y/ygdgs4qvkhEw=';
 $CFG->behat_extraallowedsettings = array('block_integrityadvocate_appid', 'block_integrityadvocate_apikey');